lsolesen/minimal-mistakes/docs/_docs/05-configuration.md

 Enable breadcrumb links to help visitors better navigate deep sites.
 Because of the fragile method of implementing them they don't always produce accurate links reliably.
 For best results:

 1. Use a category based permalink structure e.g. `permalink: /:categories/:title/`
-2. Manually create pages for each category or use a plugin like [jekyll-archives][jekyll-archives] to auto-generate them.
+2. Manually create pages for each category or use a [Zero Maintenance Tag Pages for your Blog](https://www.11ty.dev/docs/quicktips/tag-pages/) to auto-generate them.
 If these pages don't exist breadcrumb links to them will be broken.

 ![breadcrumb navigation example]({{ "/assets/images/mm-breadcrumbs-example.jpg" | relative_url }})